Meet Evictions Lawyer Steve Taylor serving Miami Beach and surrounding Miami-Dade County

 Process to Evict Tenants in Florida

 The procedure for evicting tenants in Florida is carefully outlined in Chapter 83 of the Florida Landlord-Tenant Act.
 As a landlord, it is of the utmost importance that you strictly adhere to the procedures contained within this statute.
-If you fail to comply, you can be held liable for any financial harm suffered by your tenant, including their attorneys fees and court costs.
+If you fail to comply, you can be held liable for any financial harm suffered by your tenant, including their attorney’s fees and court costs.

 Step One: Prepare and Serve Eviction Notice

 The first step in the Florida eviction process is to provide the tenant with the appropriate written termination notice.
 Attorney Taylor will draft the notice on your behalf to ensure that the document is prepared using proper legal language, guidelines, and best-practices.

 The notice can be delivered in person, via mail, or posted to the door of the unit.

 If the reason for eviction is for non-payment of rent, you would provide the tenant with a 3-day notice demanding that they either pay the rent within 3 days (excluding Saturday, Sunday, and legal holidays) or they have to leave the property.